sbtrn-devil/crtk/docs/api.md

 }
 ```

-This concept is easy to get used to, as you keep some points in mind:
+This concept is easy to get used to, as long as you keep some points in mind:

 - The pseudo-globals are accessible in code running as a coroutine ONLY.
 If you call the same functions from a non-coroutine environment, the variables will be undefined (or refer to real globals with same names).